 Recent Update in Shanghai

-On August 17, 2015, the Shanghai Municipal Government issued the amended Regulations on Standards for the Medical Treatment Periods of Employees in Shanghai Who Contract Illnesses or Sustain Non-work-related Injuries during the Performance of Their Employment, which took effect on May 1, 2015.
-The regulations decided will remain in effect until June 20, 2020.
+In Shanghai, medical leave is determined by the Shanghai Municipal Government who issued the amended Regulations on Standards for the Medical Treatment Periods of Employees in Shanghai Who Contract Illnesses or Sustain Non-work-related Injuries during the Performance of Their Employment.

 In Shanghai, an employee is entitled to 3 months of medical treatment period (“MTP”) in his/her first year of employment with the current employer.
 The entitlement then increases by one month for each additional year of service with the same employer, up to a maximum of 24 months.
 During the MTP, a sick employee would be protected from most unilateral terminations (except for termination for “misconduct”).
 However, upon the expiration of the employee’s MTP, the employer may unilaterally terminate the employee if he/she cannot return to their original role or other work assigned by the employer.
 Additionally, sick-leave entitlement does not have to be taken in a single installment.
 An employee may exhaust his/her leave entitlement at different times.